-Finding the right preschool for your child is a daunting task.
-Parents face a nationwide preschool shortage, especially those who live in a “child care desert.”
-In addition to merely finding accessible preschools, there’s the matter of trying to identify high-quality programs.
+Finding the right preschool or child care program for your child can be a daunting task.
+Parents face a nationwide shortage of program options, especially those who live in a “child care desert” and one that has been exacerbated by Covid-19.
+In addition to merely finding accessible programs there’s the matter of trying to identify high-quality programs, and ensuring a particular program will meet your family’s unique needs.

-Some studies have found thatonly 8-10% of preschool centers nationwide are rated high in quality, even though studies show that less likely to fail future grades, more likely to graduate high school and go to college, and less likely to end up in the justice system
+Some studies have found that only 8-10% of preschool centers nationwide are rated high in quality, but this statistic only reflects child care centers and preschools that have been Accredited by the National Association for the Education of Young Children.
+It is true, however, that high quality early learning experiences ensure that children are less likely to fail a future grade, are more likely to graduate high school and go to college, and less likely to end up in the justice system.

 What should parents prioritize on their preschool search?
 All Wonderschool programs follow a Quality & Safety Promise that goes above and beyond licensing requirements to ensure a high-quality experience for families, but there are a lot of preschool options for families, so we put together a quality indicator checklist of what parents should look for during their search: